Rohzen/gantt-planner/ODOO_SETUP.md

 ## Prerequisites

 - Odoo instance running at https://encodata.erptodo.com
-- Valid Odoo username and password
+- Valid Odoo username and API key
 - Database name

 ## Configuration Steps

+### 1. Generate an Odoo API Key

+To generate an API key in Odoo:

+1. Log in to your Odoo instance
+2. Click on your username in the top right corner
+3. Select **"My Profile"** or **"Preferences"**
+4. Go to the **"Account Security"** tab
+5. In the **"API Keys"** section, click **"New API Key"**
+6. Enter a description (e.g., "Gantt Planner Integration")
+7. Copy the generated API key (you won't be able to see it again!)

+**Note:** API keys provide more secure access than passwords and can be revoked individually without changing your password.

-### 1. Configure Environment Variables
+### 2. Configure Environment Variables

 Edit the `.env` file in the project root with your Odoo credentials: